 Bak kwa/ Chinese pork jerky used to be a luxury item but is now eaten all year round, though never more than during Chinese New Year!

-In fact, people buy and gift it so much during the lunar new year that it's common to have leftovers.
+In fact, people buy and gift these pork pieces so much during the lunar new year that it's common to have leftovers.
 (Here are some delicious ideas on how to use up extra bak kwa!)

 However, it's really simple to DIY: you just need to mix the minced pork with the sauces, marinate and bake in the oven till dry!